 Teachers will nominate a pupil in their class who has achieved or demonstrated something amazing.
 This could be a great attitude to work, adults, friends, an achievement out of school - the list is endless!
-The class teacher will complete the award, make a copy and then leave it on the Head Teacher's desk on Friday morning, ready for it to be presented in the Celebrations Assembly.
+Each teacher will select one awesome award that will be given out on Friday at the whole school celebrations assembly, which will be held virtually through Microsoft Teams.